SuperMechaDeathChrist/SimpleKivy/README.md

 ## Garden widgets
 The kivy widget library is always being expanded by the `kivy-garden` widgets.
 This python library also aims to include the most common ones for more complete and faster development of complex apps.

-You need to install the following elements `kivy-garden` widgets:
+You need to install these `kivy-garden` widgets:

 * ```context_menu: pip install kivy_garden.contextmenu```